 Cancellation policy: In the event you need to cancel for any reason, all monies paid to date of cancellation will be refunded minus the $500 non-refundable deposit.
 No refunds after October 15, 2020.
 It is advised you purchase trip insurance for reimbursement of your costs in case of illness or other emergency which prevents you from attending.

 Payment: A $500.00 non-refundable deposit is due at time of registration with the $900.00 balance due by October 15, 2020 (You may also make one payment of $1,400.00 to pay in full at the time of registration.)

 Pamela Sampel, OblSB, Sister of Belle Coeur

-Pamela is a highly skilled retreat facilitator, writer, leadership coach, and spiritual director with an irreverent sense of humor who loves to laugh out loud.
-With 25+ years of experience in collaborative leadership, professional writing, emotional intelligence coaching, and retreat facilitation experience, clients and friends describe Pamela as a clear and direct communicator with a proven ability to inspire, motivate, write, create, and lead.
+Pamela is a highly skilled retreat facilitator, writer, professor, leadership coach, and spiritual director with an irreverent sense of humor who loves to laugh out loud.
+With 25+ years of experience in collaborative leadership, professional writing, emotional intelligence coaching, and retreat facilitation, clients and friends describe Pamela as a clear and direct communicator with a proven ability to inspire, motivate, write, create, and lead.

-Pamela holds Bachelor’s and Master’s degrees in business and management, certificates in Spiritual Direction and Coaching, and is a Sister of Belle Coeur and an Oblate of St. Benedict at St. Placid Priory in Lacey, Washington.
+Pamela holds Bachelor’s and Master’s degrees in business and management and certificates in Spiritual Direction and Coaching.
+She is a Sister of Belle Coeur and an Oblate of St. Benedict at St. Placid Priory in Lacey, Washington.
+She has studied writing and literature with Lidia Yuknavitch, Gary Copeland Lilley, Evelyn C. White, and Rebecca Brown.
+Pamela is working on a series of personal essays and hybrid poems at her desk in Port Townsend, on the edge of the Salish Sea.
 E-mail Pamela at email@example.com.